Why WordPress custom development take up to 10 times longer.

 On the odd occasion, we get customers who supply us with a budget and deadline for a project upfront.
 “This can’t take more than 1 or 2 hours and it should not cost so much”.
 If only some problems would take 1 to 2 hours…

 WordPress is developed and design to provide a great User Interface and User Experience.
 It was designed with simplicity in mind.
-WordPress also has a unique hooks system where you can hook into the flow of the code and make your adjustments, but this is also where it stops.
+WordPress also has a unique hooks system, for developers, where you can hook into the flow of the code and make your adjustments, but this is also where it stops.

 You see the problem is not WordPress or popular extensions like WooCommerce and such which come with a ton of developer documentation.
 The problem is with plugins that sometimes comes with very minimal or nonexistent developer documentation.
-We then need to inspect the code by eye and see how we can make adjustments to the code.
+We then need to inspect the code by eye, row by row, and see how we can make adjustments to the code.
 Basically, it comes down to inspect almost all the code and how the extension functions to understand how the developer, at that moment in time, though when he was writing the extension.
 It takes time and a lot of concentration and a little piece of your soul to understand someone else’s code.
 I am not over exaggerating, spaghetti code is a very real thing. 🙂

 The second problem is after you understand how the extension functions, now you need to find a way to add your custom changes without editing core files.
 If you make changes to core files, those changes will be lost in the next update of that extension.